-Initially, I had to design a website for my friend.
+Initially, I had to design a website for a friend.
 It was supposed to have all the details of her company, contact information and frequent updating of tournament results.
 It is actually a website for on-line chess coaching business.
 I created a website using Adobe Muse - which is a non-coders best friend.
 It was all good but I had a problem hosting it.
 I tried a free service called vlexo.
 It was good for a free service but it asked us to put a link back to their website on my website.
 And also, the response time was not so good.
 I was looking for an alternative since then.

 Meanwhile, I used to see many .io website links in google search results which are strange for me back then.
 Once I open such links, I always used to find a minimal, aesthetically pleasing, and content oriented website.

 I was curious to know how they did it.
 After some research, I found out that they are hosted on Github Pages and are using Jekyll CMS.
 So I chose Github Pages (which is free) to host my website.
 It was all good but when it came to forms, I did not know how to make a form for static website.
 As a business, we had new parents contacting us through the form on our website asking about the details.
 Since forms did not work on Github, I moved that site to WordPress.

 It is still in WordPress - inapurichessworld